MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_overview.md

 ![cg_howitworks.png](media/cg_howitworks01.png)

 ## Requirements and Permissions
-Custom Learning for Office 365 must be installed by your organization’s tenant administrator - someone who has Tenant Administrator permission.
-Before getting started with this customization procedures covered in this guide, ensure that Custom Learning has been set up by a SharePoint tenant administrator.
-If you’re not sure, contact your SharePoint tenant administrator to verify that Custom Learning has been installed.
+Before getting started with this guide, ensure that Custom Learning has been set up by your  SharePoint tenant administrator.
+If you’re not sure if it's been set up, contact your SharePoint tenant administrator to verify that Custom Learning has been installed.
 Also be sure to get the URL of the Custom Learning SharePoint site.
 If you are the Tenant Administrator and Custom Learning has not been installed, see the Custom Learning for Office 365 Installation Guide.

 ### Permissions required for Custom Learning
 Here’s a breakdown of the permissions required for installing, customizing, and using Custom Learning.